 On top of all this, who doesn’t want to be seen as an industry leader?
 Industry leaders are the ones making energy efficient changes and breakthroughs in their businesses, which is in turn creating further growth and development.
 I truly believe that as the program continues to gain momentum, partners, and support from consumers, we’ll see really exciting shifts towards new clean energy technologies, such as solar and wind power.
 Another way to look at this is that we’re also enhancing our energy independence as a country (and yours as a business owner)- talk about being an innovator, right?

-Now that you know the basics of the ComEd Energy Efficiency Program, if and how it can help your business, and why it’s important, it’s time to take advantage of that Energy Efficiency Program Tax you’re paying into every month (but seriously, go check your bill).
+Now that you know the basics of the Commonwealth Edison Rebates and Energy Efficiency Program, if and how it can help your business, and why it’s important, it’s time to take advantage of that Energy Efficiency Program Tax you’re paying into every month (but seriously, go check your bill).
 So what’s your next step?
-Finding a trade ally, specifically one who was voted Most Comprehensive in 2016 AND ComEd Partner of the Year in 2017 (hint hint: that’s Verde!) and setting up a free assessment.
+Finding a Service Provider, and setting up a free assessment for your Illinois business or government building for access to Commonwealth Edison Rebates and Incentives.
 From there, we do all the legwork involved in whipping your energy bill into shape!

 Please fill the form